RespectMathias/VLSMistique/README.md

 <!-- ABOUT THE PROJECT -->
-## About The Project
+## About The Project 🌐

-This project is a Windows-based calculator that helps you calculate subnets using a given IP, the amount of subnets and hosts for each subnet.
-It is built using the WPF framework and uses the [ModernWPF library](https://github.com/Kinnara/ModernWpf) to get a user-friendly interface that makes it easy to use.
+Tired of manually calculating subnets for your networks?
+Say hello to VLSMistique - a sleek and powerful Windows-based application that simplifies subnetting in a visually stunning and user-friendly interface.

+1. Input the amount of **subnets** you need
+2. Input the **IP-Address** you want the subnets for
+3. Input the **hosts** you need for each subnet in their respective grid

 ![Usage GIF](images/usage.gif)